You've heard the term "business analytics" before.

 2. Using business analytics for efficiency

 Secondly, business analytics techniques can help companies and organizations be more efficient.
 With solid data, organizations can create better products.
-Better products means meeting people’s needs in greater ways.
+Better products mean meeting people’s needs in greater ways.

 CIO notes that business analysts often straddle the line between the IT and business worlds to help bridge the gaps and improve efficiency.
 Above all, business analytics helps organizations perform at a higher level.